 +1 to this, the entire reason I have a Yubikey is to make good security easier, but i’m still forced to type in my password or a PIN to unlock my vault?
 I don’t understand how this makes any sense.
 And I agree that Tiago described how i’d like to be using Bitwarden perfectly.
 I’m also thinking about switching if this feature isn’t implemented as well, because I want to switch everything over to Yubikey based auth.

 Thanks for the feedback everyone!
-I can see how useful this would be and I l do love my hardware keys.
 I’ve passed this info on to the team

 as a citizen of a country where devices are often seized or compromised by corrupt law enforcement, the ability to unlock with a hardware key would be a godsend in terms of convenience. being able to unlock my vault quickly with a key would make life so much easier than having to type a hellishly long password every minute, while still giving me peace of mind.